Layouts modify the execution environment of a snap.

-snapcraft.yaml must be made within the scope of a top-level
+snapcraft.yamlmust be made within the scope of a top-level passthrough field.

-As a simple example, let’s consider a snap that includes software that:
+As a simple example, consider an application you want to snap that:

 A layout that allows such software to be used without snap-specific modifications can be defined as follows: